nckmnch4346/nckmnch4346/README.md

 ## ✨ A little more about me...
 - 🎧 Music fuels my coding sessions
 - 🎮 Gamer on weekends (or whenever I feel like it)
-- 🐱 Cat person (but dogs are cool too)
+- 🐱 Cat person & dad (but dogs are cool too)
 - 🤓 Always tinkering, always learning
 - ⛷️ Rookie Skier (1 season on belt)
 - 🏂 Rookie Snowboarder (3 days on belt)
-- 🛠️ 🎨 🧑‍💻 🎯 Jack of all trades, master of some!

 ---